ipenas-cl/Tempo-Lang/docs/language/tempcore_manual.md

 ## Conclusion

-TempoCore provides a deterministic, predictable execution environment ideal for real-time systems and the Tempo programming language.
+ChronosCore provides a deterministic, predictable execution environment ideal for real-time systems and the Chronos programming language.
 By eliminating sources of non-determinism and providing hardware support for common patterns, it enables both safety and performance for critical applications.